linkedin/li-apache-kafka-clients/CONTRIBUTING.md

 ==================================================

 Please do not file reports on Github for security issues.
-Please review the guidelines on at https://www.linkedin.com/help/linkedin/answer/62924/security-vulnerabilities?lang=en
+Please review the guidelines at https://www.linkedin.com/help/linkedin/answer/62924/security-vulnerabilities?lang=en

 Tips for Getting Your Pull Request Accepted
 ===========================================